 AEG: Brand overview

 In 1967, AEG joined forces with its competitor Telefunken to form AEG-Telefunken.
 In 1979, the company was acquired by Daimler-Benz.
-Today, the AEG brand is alive and functioning under the umbrella of Electrolux, being the world’s leading manufacturer of home appliances.
+Today, the AEG brand is alive and functioning under the umbrella of Electrolux, the world’s leading manufacturer of home appliances.
 However, its origins can be traced back to its key role in the electrification of Germany in the late 19th century under the leadership of Emil Rathenau.

 Meaning and History